Sawfish: In history, culture and mythology

 The cultural significance of sawfish varies significantly.
-The Aztecs, in what is currently Mexico, often included depictions of sawfish rostra (saws), notably as the striker/sword of the monster Cipactli.
+The Aztecs, in what is now Mexico, often included depictions of sawfish rostra (saws), notably as the striker/sword of the monster Cipactli.
 Numerous sawfish rostra have been found buried at the Templo Mayor, and two locations in coastal Veracruz had Aztec names referring to sawfish.
 In the same general region, sawfish teeth have been found in Mayan graves.
 The sawfish saw is part of the dancing masks of the Huave and Zapotecs in Oaxaca, Mexico.
 The Guna people on the Caribbean coast of Panama and Colombia consider sawfish as rescuers of drowning people, and protectors against dangerous sea creatures.
 Also in Panama, sawfish were recognized as containing powerful spirits that could protect humans against supernatural enemies.

 In the Bissagos Islands off West Africa, dancing dressed as sawfish and other sea creatures is part of men's coming-of-age ceremonies.
 In Gambia, the saws indicate courage; the more saws are on display in a house, the more courageous the owner is seen to be.
 In Senegal, the Lebu people believe the saw can protect their family, house and livestock.
 In the same general region, they are recognized as ancestral spirits who use the saw as a magic weapon.
 The Akan people of Ghana see sawfish as an authority symbol.
 There are proverbs with sawfish in the African language Duala.
 In some other parts of coastal Africa, sawfish are considered extremely dangerous and supernatural, but their powers can be used by humans, as their saw is seen to retain powers against disease, bad luck and evil.
 Among most African groups, consumption of sawfish meat is entirely acceptable, but among some (the Fula, Serer and Wolof people) it is taboo.
 In the Niger Delta region of southern Nigeria, the saws of sawfish (known as oki in Ijaw and neighbouring languages) are often used in masquerades.